Combining Discrepancy-Confusion Uncertainty and Calibration Diversity for Active Fine-Grained Image Classification: Method

 This function integrates two terms designed for synergistic sample selection: local representativeness and global diversity.
-Crucially, local representativeness selects prototypical samples from high-uncertainty regions, reinforcing the model's grasp of core informativeness patterns, while the global diversity identifies samples exhibiting maximal divergence from established knowledge.
-This not only corrects for systematic gaps in the model's understanding of the data distribution but also drives it to learn tail features and expand its decision boundaries.
+Crucially, local representativeness selects prototypical samples from high-uncertainty regions as typical representatives of intra-class core variations, thereby avoiding the selection of meaningless redundant samples within the class.
+The global diversity identifies samples exhibiting maximal divergence from established knowledge to supplement the feature distributions.
+This not only corrects for systematic gaps in the model's comprehension of the data distribution but also drives it to learn tail features and extend its decision boundaries.

 Finally, we query the labels of these samples.
 After updating \(\mathcal{D}^\ell\), we train the task model on the labeled data.